aknip/db-as-showcase/prompt_plan.md

 Return both the code and the tests.

-Prompt 02 – Table Schema
+Prompt 02 – Table Schema: Completed

 Building on demo_db.py from Prompt 01: